 How Are REIT Dividends Treated for Tax Purposes?

 Dividends from Non-Traded REITs can be allocated as ordinary income, capital gains, or return of capital.
 A return of capital distribution is defined as that part of the dividend that exceeds the REIT’s taxable income.
 A return of capital distribution is not taxed as ordinary income.
 Rather, the investor’s cost basis in the stock is reduced by the amount of the distribution.
-According to the Dave Burton team, when shares are sold, the excess of the net sales price over the reduced tax basis is treated as a capital gain for tax purposes.
+According to a team like the Dave Burton team, when shares are sold, the excess of the net sales price over the reduced tax basis is treated as a capital gain for tax purposes.
 So long as the appropriate capital gains rate is less than the investor’s marginal ordinary income tax rate, a high return of capital distribution may be attractive.
 (Source www.reit.com)